material-components/material-components-web/framework-examples/angular2/README.md

 ## Setup

-1. Run `npm install` within this folder
+1. Run `yarn` within this folder
-2. Run `npm start` to start the demo server
+2. Run `yarn run start` to start the demo server
 3. Navigate to http://localhost:3000 to view the demo.

 ## Notes